mariapatni/FoundationPose-plus-plus/README.md

 Later, to improve occlusion resistance, we considered introducing Amodal Completion, and the current results are being tested.
 This module might run slowly.

 ## News
 - **`2025/03/12`**: We officially release our program for public preview.
-The code has been tested on a single RTX4090 GPU.
+The code has been tested on both Nvidia RTX4090@Ubuntu20.04 and Nvidia H800@Ubuntu 22.04.
 If you have any problem using this project, feel free to submit an issue.

 ## Environment Setup
 check [install.md](./Install.md) to install all the dependencies